spkenv/spk/.llm/shared/context/2025-11-28-spk-windows-winfsp.md

    - All mounts are read-only (`FILE_ATTRIBUTE_READONLY`), as Windows backend lacks overlay upper/work directories.
 6. **Teardown**:
    - Currently only service shutdown (`spfs-winfsp service --stop`) is implemented. `status_win.rs` contains TODOs for remount, exit, durable flows, so cleanup is manual.
+7. **Status monitoring**: The gRPC service exposes a `Status` RPC endpoint that returns active mounts and their details (root PID, environment spec).
+This endpoint is used internally for debugging but is not exposed via CLI commands.

 ## Key components (deep links)
 ### `MountBackend::WinFsp` (`crates/spfs/src/runtime/storage.rs`)